”Let Me Hear The Battle Cry, Calling On The Wind…”

-“Painkiller” – possibly the fiercest and in its time one of the heaviest albums Judas Priest had ever released, is amazingly past its 25th anniversary already.
-Furthermore it was the album that introduced their current drummer Scott Travis formerly in US- speed rockers Racer X.
+“Painkiller” – possibly the fiercest and in its time one of the heaviest albums Judas Priest had ever released, has amazingly reached its 30th anniversary.
+Furthermore it was the album that introduced their current drummer Scott Travis, formerly in US- speed metal rockers Racer X.

-For the album, Priest also had their first change in the production department since 1978, as Chris Tsangarides stepped in replacing long time producer Tom Allom.
+For this record, Priest also had their first change in the production department since 1978, as Chris Tsangarides stepped in replacing long time producer Tom Allom.
 Tsangarides was not a completely new wheel in the Priest machine either, he had worked as co-engineer on “Sad Wings Of Destiny” 14 years earlier.

 The album was recorded in early 1990, but eventually delayed for few months because of the ongoing court case in Reno.
 The judge ruling in Priest’s favour, the road was now clear for the band to blast back with another metal milestone.
 They did just that in September 1990 when “Painkiller” was unleashed to the world.
 The arrival of thrash and speed metal few years back had pushed a lot of the older acts into corner, some exited the stage completely, others swallowed their pride and moved from arenas to clubs and onto a smaller label in order to continue making music.
 Judas Priest in the meantime faced the challenge head-on and released an album that rivalled any of the speed metal bands in its power and conviction.

 The guitar melody begins while Rob finishes the chorus, now the double bass drumming takes over from here on.
-Second verse begins with K.K.’s entry lick, his guitar seems to be screaming in pain, especially at 1:43-44.
-In the second verse Rob’s vocals are amazing during the higher parts, take a listen as he sings “I still see the banners fly” and alternates his falsetto three times during the short sentence!
+Second verse begins with K.K.
+Downing’s entry lick, his guitar seems to be screaming in pain, especially at 1:43-44.
+In the second verse Rob’s vocals are amazing during the higher parts, take a listen as he sings “I still see the banners fly” and alternates his falsetto-like voice three times during the short sentence!
 It manages to paint a bleak picture on the grace and glory of troops marching into war.